jfrog/artifactory-client-java/README.md

 * Set the *CLIENTTESTS_ARTIFACTORY_URL*, *CLIENTTESTS_ARTIFACTORY_USERNAME* and *CLIENTTESTS_ARTIFACTORY_PASSWORD*
   environment variables with your Artifactory URL, username and password.
 * You can also set *clienttests.artifactory.url*, *clienttests.artifactory.username*,*clienttests.artifactory.password*,
-  and clienttests.artifactory.federationUrl(only to test federated repository) to run your tests locally with your artifactory url, username and password
+  and clienttests.artifactory.federationUrl(only to test federated repository which is an optional field) to run your tests locally with your artifactory url, username and password
+  **Note**: For testing Federated repositories - A circle of trust between your instances need to be pre-existing and also currently only one federation url can be passed for running your unit tests.
 * Run:

 ```shell